pniewiejski/ulam-spiral/README.md

 ![C++ unit badge](https://github.com/pniewiejski/ulam-spiral/workflows/C++%20unit/badge.svg)

 This program generates an ulam spiral and saves it to a `*.ppm` image file.
-I've used the sieve of Eratosthenes to find all primes under a _max_ value which is calculated from the, provided by user, width of the out-image.
+I've used the sieve of Eratosthenes to find all primes under a _max_ value which is calculated from the width of the out-image.

 <p align="center">
 <img src="./docs/example.png" alt="example output converted to png">